Make an Appointment

-Students who are interested in setting up an appointment must personally call or come to the Counseling Center during regular office hours.
+Students who are interested in setting up an appointment must personally call or come to Student Counseling Services during regular office hours.
 This promotes the student's autonomy and investment in their counseling experience.
-Scheduling by a third-party is strongly discouraged; however, you show support by accompanying someone to the Counseling Center if they wish.
+Scheduling by a third-party is strongly discouraged; however, you show support by accompanying someone to Student Counseling Services if they wish.

-Students who are new to the Counseling Center, or who have not attended counseling within the last year, will have an Initial Screening appointment.
+Students who are new to Student Counseling Services, or who have not attended counseling within the last year, will have an Initial Screening appointment.
 The Initial Screening appointment is a 30-minute appointment with the screening counselor.
-This appointment will allow for brief information-gathering in order to determine the best recommended care for the individual student.
+This appointment will allow for brief information-gathering in order to determine the best-recommended care for the individual student.
 The counselor who conducts this appointment may not necessarily become the student’s primary counselor.
 Many students will be referred to one of our counseling groups.

 Initial Screening Appointment Times

 Appointments are highly suggested; however, you may walk-in during these times to see if an Initial Screening appointment slot is available.